Cape Air: History

+Cape Air began flights between Florida Keys Marathon Airport and Fort Myers in 2008 but this service was discontinued a year later.
+By the end of 2009, Florida service was no longer operated as Continental Connection and flights from Fort Myers to Key West were Cape Air's only remaining Florida service.
+Cape Air ended all intra-Florida flights in 2013.

 The airline expanded into upstate New York in early 2008, following the sudden demise of Delta Connection carrier, Big Sky Airlines.
 Cape Air began flying three daily round-trips on Essential Air Service routes from Boston to the Adirondack cities of Plattsburgh and Saranac Lake on February 12, 2008.
 The airline continued its expansion into New York when they started to fly the EAS routes out of Albany to Watertown, Ogdensburg, and Massena, and Rutland Airport.
 Cape Air commenced service from Rockland, Maine, and Lebanon, New Hampshire, to Boston on November 1, 2008.
 The company purchased four additional Cessna 402s to assist with the major growth.

 Cape Air was also looking to offer services on the west coast.
 Cape Air submitted bids to offer service between Newport and Portland in the state of Oregon.
 The airline was hoping to be selected by the Newport city council to receive a financial grant to jump-start the service.
 Ultimately they lost out to SeaPort Airlines, which was able to start service sooner than Cape Air.
 However, in September 2013, the DOT selected Cape Air to provide EAS service between Billings and five communities in Eastern Montana, including, Sidney, Glendive, Glasgow, Havre and Wolf Point.
 Service in Montana started on December 10, 2013.
 The airline also expanded operations in the mid-Atlantic region.
-Cape Air provided scheduled flights from both the Hagerstown Regional Airport and the Lancaster Airport to the Baltimore-Washington International Airport ("BWI").
+Cape Air provided scheduled flights from both the Hagerstown Regional Airport and the Lancaster Airport to the Baltimore/Washington International Airport (BWI).
 Service out of Baltimore ended in October 2012.

-In May 2013, Cape Air named Linda Markham as the new President and Chief Administrative Officer.
+In May 2013, Cape Air named Linda Markham as the new president and chief administrative officer.

-Cape Air carried 750,000 passengers in 2014 and offered up to 550 daily flights, achieving revenues of $120M.
+Cape Air carried 750,000 passengers in 2014 and offered up to 550 daily flights, achieving revenues of $120 million.

 Cape Air is the largest independent regional airline in the United States, with new routes driving steady increases over time.

-In 2016, Cape Air started flying from Fort Lauderdale, Florida to Bimini, Bahamas.
+In 2016, Cape Air started flying from Fort Lauderdale, Florida, to Bimini, Bahamas.

+Cape Air flights in Guam continued operating under the United Express branding following the merger of Continental Airlines and United Airlines in 2010.
 On April 16, 2018, United Airlines announced the end of its partnership with Cape Air.
 Services ended on May 31, 2018, which marked the end of United Express operations in Guam, along with the retirement of the last turboprop aircraft in the United Express fleet.

+By 2023, Cape Air was flying between Chicago’s O’Hare and Manistee County Blacker Airport near Manistee, Michigan, and had codesharing or interline agreements on the route with other carriers including American and United.